Kavihk/HR-PowerBi-Dashboard/README.md

 ## Project Objective

-Converting HR data into  dashboard to analyze and track the business requirement,and to understand thier candidates data and grow the company.
+Converting HR data into  dashboard to analyze and track the business requirement, to understand thier candidates data and to grow the company.

 ## Data used
 https://in.docworkspace.com/d/sIEbC2LyhApWiu8EG